asdf-community/asdf-direnv/README.md

 Another inconvenience is that commands installed by these tools can have some problems by the way asdf shims work.
-For example, if a command tries to find itself by name in PATH (eg, using `which my-command`) it will find the asdf shim executable and not the _actual_ executable delegated-to by asdf.
+For example, if a command tries to find itself by name in PATH (e.g. using `which my-command`) it will find the asdf shim executable and not the _actual_ executable delegated-to by asdf.
 This might cause problems if the command tries to use this location as an installation root to find auxiliary files, since shims will mask the real executable.